kgisl/pythonFDP/docs/ThinkPython2.md

 you might want to move on to that one.
 ```
 **Analysis of algorithms** is a branch of computer science that studies the performance of
 algorithms, especially their run time and space requirements.
-Seehttp://en.wikipedia.
-org/wiki/Analysis_of_algorithms.
+See http://en.wikipedia.org/wiki/Analysis_of_algorithms .

-The practical goal of algorithm analysis is to predict the performance of different algo-
-rithms in order to guide design decisions.
+The practical goal of algorithm analysis is to predict the performance of different algorithms in order to guide design decisions.

 During the 2008 United States Presidential Campaign, candidate Barack Obama was asked
 to perform an impromptu analysis when he visited Google.
 Chief executive Eric Schmidt